albertho425/albertho425/README.md

 # Hi, I’m Albert.

-I'm transitioning from IT and e-learning to web development.
+:smiley: I'm transitioning from IT and e-learning to web development.

+:v: I have a work permit in 🇨🇦 and 🇺🇸

+:computer: I'm currently migrating and implementing a website and learning management system.

+:pray: I'm hoping to become an engineer in front end development or technical support.

 📫 Reach me at: maplesyrupweb@gmail.com